contentauth/c2pa-python/docs/intents.md

         builder.sign(signer, "image/jpeg", source, dest)
 ```

-## EDIT intent
+## Edit intent

-Use `EDIT` when modifying an existing asset.
-The Builder will:
+Use the `Edit` intent when an existing asset is modified.
+With this intent, `Builder`:

-1. Check if a `parentOf` ingredient has already been added.
+1. Checks if a `parentOf` ingredient has already been added.
 If not, it automatically creates one from the source stream passed to `sign()`.
-2. Add a `c2pa.opened` action linked to the parent ingredient.
+2. Adds a `c2pa.opened` action linked to the parent ingredient.

 No `digital_source_type` parameter is needed.